jib1337/writeups_public/VulnHub/VHB_KioptrixL2/README.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 109.43 seconds
 ```
-The machine is running SSH, Apache on port 80 and 443, and this time there is a CUPS 1.1 and mySQL server.
+The machine is running SSH, Apache on port 80 and 443, and this time there is a CUPS 1.1 and MySQL server.

 ### 2. Investigate the web server
 This time, accessing the HTTP server gets a simple login form.
 The HTTPS version of the site errors out due to an invalid certificate, so for now this will be my focus.
 The login form does not present any errors to the user if invalid input is entered.
 Despite this, SQL injection can be attempted.